bishabosha/Mesa/eec/for-report.md

 * can you match on n-ary tuples and preserve linearity

 * fst and snd primitives are achieved with linear patt match, where only 1 variable may be bound

+* highlight all de-sugaring or encodings of eec primitives